What You Need to Know About Obamacare for 2021Updated: 2021-02-16 by LegalConsumer Editors

 Here are some basics to keep in mind:

-You won’t face a tax penalty for going without health insurance in 2020—but there are many other downsides to being uninsured.
-If you don’t have health insurance coverage in 2020, you won’t have to pay a penalty when you file your taxes in 2021.
-That said, think carefully about whether it makes sense to forego insurance.
+You won’t face a federal tax penalty for going without health insurance in 2021—but there are many other downsides to being uninsured.
+If you don’t have health insurance coverage, you won’t have to pay a penalty when you file your federal taxes, though a handful of states have passed their own insurance requirements with penalties.
+No matter where you live, think carefully about whether it makes sense to forego insurance.
 A medical crisis could knock the financial wind from your sails and do more damage than the penalty would.
-And if you miss open enrollment and find yourself needing coverage mid-year, you’ll probably have to wait until 2021 to get it.
+And if you miss open enrollment and find yourself needing coverage mid-year, you may have to wait until 2022 to get it.

 You may qualify for a subsidy.
 Many people are eligible for tax credits that will lower monthly premiums.
 If your income is very low, you may qualify for Medicaid and get free or very low-cost coverage.

 For local details, choose your state from the list on this page.

 Where to go in your state to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

 Learn whether you must have health coverage under the Affordable Care Act (Obamacare) in your state.

 Learn the five factors that determine what residents of your state will pay for health insurance under the Affordable Care Act